microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 ## Introduction

-This proposal introduces `ReorderThread` for raygeneration shaders to explicitly specify where and how shader execution coherence can be improved.
+This proposal introduces `ReorderThread`, a builtin function for raygeneration shaders to explicitly specify where and how shader execution coherence can be improved.
 Separately, `HitObject` is introduced to decouple traversal, intersection testing and anyhit shading from closesthit and miss shading.
 This separation